Planning your day out at Dunwich Heath

 Visiting with the family?

-Dunwich Heath is a great place to enjoy some outdoor family fun if you’re visiting with little ones!
-Why not follow one of our children’s trails?
-Although we’re currently unable to provide you with a paper copy of our trails, you can download and print your own to bring along with you.
-Don’t forget a pencil too!
-The answers can be found near to the tea room entrance.
+Dunwich Heath is a great place to enjoy some outdoor family fun!
+Why not download and print one of the trails below?
+Don’t forget to bring a pencil too!
+The answers can be found in the Visitor Welcome hut.

 Download our Smugglers Trail here

-The toilets are open with a self-managed one in one out system, there is hand sanitizer on the kiosk and outside the tea room too.
+There is hand sanitizer at the visitor information centre, kiosk and the tearoom.
 Please use the bins provided for any hand wipes and help keep Dunwich Heath a beautiful and safe place for nature.

 Good to know

-If you’re not already a National Trust member, why not enjoy the benefits of family membership?
-You’ll be able to explore over 500 special places like Dunwich Heath for free and if you join as part of your visit to the Heath, you will help support the conservation of this precious landscape on the Suffolk coast.
+If you’re not already a National Trust member, why not join us and enjoy the benefits of membership?
+You’ll be able to explore over 500 special places like Dunwich Heath for free and help support the conservation of the landscapes we care for.
+Click here to find out more about membership.